Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_2.rst

    * - .. figure:: ../aperture+1.png
           :width: 100%

-          *Aperture (top and bottom lines) encasing the +1 trace with a halfwidth of 12 pixels.
-The calibration solution (central line) traces the dispersed spectra to a sub-pixel accuracy.*
+          *Aperture (dashed lines) encasing the +1 trace with a halfwidth of 12 pixels.
+The calibration solution (solid line) traces the dispersed spectra to a sub-pixel accuracy.*
      - .. figure:: ../aperture-1.png
           :width: 100%

-          *Aperture (top and bottom lines) encasing the -1 trace with a halfwidth of 12 pixels.
-The calibration solution (central line) traces the dispersed spectra to a sub-pixel accuracy.*
+          *Aperture (dashed lines) encasing the -1 trace with a halfwidth of 12 pixels.
+The calibration solution (solid line) traces the dispersed spectra to a sub-pixel accuracy.*

 We additionally show calibration plots for orders +1 through +4, which can all be extracted albeit with increasing self-contamination.